NTSB releases report on $5M bulker Sirocco breakaway

 “Vessel masters should also consider incorporating additional safety measures such as keeping propulsion, thrusters, and steering systems on short standby and having anchors ready for immediate use (even if not required by the loading facility),” investigators said.
 “Vessel masters should be familiar with how to request tug support on short notice.”

-Download the full NTSB report HERE
+Download the full NTSB report HERE.